 |Early Action Acceptance Rate||EA not offered|

 |Applicants Submitting SAT scores||85%|

-Let's take a look at each of these factors to get a clearer sense of what Carolinas College of Health Sciences offers and if it might be a good fit for you.
+Let's take a look at these factors to get a better view of what Carolinas College of Health Sciences offers and if the school could be a good fit for you.